SvenskaSpel/locust-swarm/README.md

 ## Example run

 This assumes you have env vars like LOADGEN_LIST etc set.
-Just try running swarm and you'll get feedback on what is missing.
+Just try running it and you'll get feedback on what is missing.

 ```
-~/git/locust-swarm > swarm -t 10 -c 10  --loadgens 1 --processes-per-loadgen 2 -f examples/locustfile.py -H https://example.com
+~/git/locust-swarm > swarm -t 10 -c 10 -f examples/locustfile.py -H https://example.com
 [2019-09-20 13:46:09,726] lafp-mac-JG5J/INFO/root: Follow test run here: https://grafana/d/qjIIww4Zz/locust?orgId=1&var-testplan=example&from=1568979968805&to=now
 [2019-09-20 13:46:09,885] lafp-mac-JG5J/INFO/root: Waiting for workers to be ready, 0 of 2 connected
 [2019-09-20 13:46:10,889] lafp-mac-JG5J/INFO/root: Waiting for workers to be ready, 0 of 2 connected